bfollington/Trello-Cards-Unity/README.md

 This is a simple C# system for creating Trello cards in your own boards from your Unity app or game.
 Some use cases may be crash reports, significant events etc.

+## Installation

+Just drag these `.cs` files into your scripts folder, wherever you like.
+If you already have `MiniJson` in your project, you may get a namespace conflict.
+No matter, just delete the one from this repo.

 ## Usage

 Go ahead and grab a Trello Application Key from: https://trello.com/1/appKey/generate.
 Grab the application key, I'll refer to this as the `key` from now on.